A new OSHA resource helps employers understand and comply with OSHA's Respiratory Protection Standard during COVID-19.

 Examples of contingency strategies include: extended use of disposable FFRs, decontamination and reuse of disposable FFRs, and the use of foreign FFRs not approved by the National Institute for Occupational Safety and Health.

 While deviations from normal respirator use come with increased risk for workers, in certain circumstances, they may be allowable during COVID since no respiratory protection presents a greater risk to workers.

-More information on OSHA’s Temporary Enforcement Guidance and what to do if you are an employer seeking relief under temporary enforcement guidance can be found here.
+Learn more about OSHA’s Temporary Enforcement Guidance and what to do if you are an employer seeking relief under temporary enforcement guidance.